DanielMistrik/Intro2Blockchain/_sources/chapters/baad/text.md

 technology and data-structure that solved *BGP*.

 ### Storing the Data
-The remainder of this chapter will be looking at a subset of the solution: storing the information the generals send each other.
-The following two chapters will complete the solution.
+For the remainder of this chapter we will be looking at a subset of the solution: storing the information the generals send each other.
+The following chapters will complete the solution.

 We need a *data-structure* that can store information